Time Magazine featured David Seymour's CHIM: Children of War not only once, but twiceCHIM: Children of War

 , a collection of photographs he took while documenting the civil war in Liberia.
 In Spring 2012, Umbrage will publish Violentology: A Manual of the Colombian Conflict

 .
-Visit the Violentology Blog
+Visit the Violentology Blog for more information.

 What the Critics Have to Say About Rania Matar's New Monograph, A Girl and Her Room